 Some events also have a feature called reversal.
 This is best explained with an example: when you publish a post, the Post Publish event fires, but when you change the status of that post back from published to draft, the event is reversed.
 Reactions for an event can dictate how WordPoints responds to event reversals, too, and not just even fires.
 For example, reactions you create on the Points Types screen will automatically reverse the points transaction when the event is reversed.
 So if your reaction was configured to award 10 points when the post is published, it would subtract those points again when the post was depublished.
 And if the post is published again, the event will fire again, and the reaction will cause the points to be awarded to the user again.

 Below you can learn more about the behavior of each of the events that are included in WordPoints by default.
-(If you are looking for more events, try searching the available modules.)
+(If you are looking for more events, try searching the available extensions.)
 You can also learn more about reactions here, or about how you can configure them to award points on the Points Types administration screen.

-If you don’t see all of the events that WordPoints is offering you on your site below, and the events aren’t coming from modules, it may be because your site uses some custom content types.
+If you don’t see all of the events that WordPoints is offering you on your site below, and the events aren’t coming from extensions, it may be because your site uses some custom content types.
 For example, you may have installed a plugin that adds forums to your site.
 If so, you will see a Publish Topic event if that plugin registers its forum topics with WordPress as being a custom content type.
 WordPoints automatically detects all of the custom content types that have been registered on your site, and will offer events for each of these.
 The behavior of these events will be the same as the corresponding event for posts.
 So your Publish Topic event will behave similarly to the Publish Post event, but for forum topics instead of regular posts.

 Fires when a new user registers on your site.
 Reverses when the user is deleted.